 Still make and follow plans, even if absolutely nothing will work out.
 Having a purpose, goals, as well as making an effort and progress toward these goals, are the essence of what fills our days.

-Love, acceptance, patience, fairness, justice, communication, curiosity, understanding, work, learning, teaching, relationships, health and spirituality are the foundation for everything positive in our lives.
+Love, acceptance, forgiveness, patience, fairness, justice, communication, curiosity, understanding, work, learning, teaching, relationships, health, and spirituality are the foundation for everything positive in our lives.

-Becoming pregnant, delivering a baby and raising a child is fraught with an unbelievable number and severity of risks.
+Becoming pregnant, delivering a baby and raising a child are fraught with an unbelievable number and severity of risks.
 Those babies are worth all of it.